-It probably means having some talented and expensive legal counsel.
-And it requires good business judgement as new technology continuously pushes data privacy laws into unchartered territory.
 Protecting personal privacy and developing next-generation AI are essential and mutually inclusive — but without the right expertise you can fail at both.

 Our point is this: Almost all the super-smart data people want to focus on building AI and machine learning applications to improve human lives.
 They want to use data to make decisions and predictions about the future and power incredible new technologies — like self-driving cars or super-human medical diagnoses or global economic forecasts.
 This is great.
 But instead, they are spending tons of time organizing the past: acquiring data, hosting data, preparing data, and navigating data privacy.